-The country has responded to the recommended action on low coverage of ARTs in children, as well as the lack of data on vitamin A coverage, and continues to track progress as these actions are implemented.
+The country has responded to the recommended action on low coverage of ARTs in children, and continues to track progress as actions are implemented.

-Neglected Tropical Diseases
+Neglected Tropical Diseases Progress

-Progress

 Progress in addressing Neglected Tropical Diseases (NTDs) in Eritrea is measured using a composite index calculated from preventive chemotherapy coverage achieved for lymphatic filariasis and schistosomiasis.
 In 2023, preventive chemotherapy coverage was 72% for lymphatic filariasis and 66% for schistosomiasis.
 Overall, the NTD preventive chemotherapy coverage index for Eritrea in 2023 is 78, which represents a very substantial increase compared with the 2022 index value (5).
 Eritrea has included Vector-borne diseases in the country Nationally Determined Contributions.